OpenEvalProject/evals/manuscripts/elife-29275/v2/manuscript.md

 ## Abstract

-10.7554/eLife.29275.001 We studied the role of the synaptic ribbon for sound encoding at the synapses between inner hair cells (IHCs) and spiral ganglion neurons (SGNs) in mice lacking RIBEYE (RBE KO/KO ).
+We studied the role of the synaptic ribbon for sound encoding at the synapses between inner hair cells (IHCs) and spiral ganglion neurons (SGNs) in mice lacking RIBEYE (RBEKO/KO).
 Electron and immunofluorescence microscopy revealed a lack of synaptic ribbons and an assembly of several small active zones (AZs) at each synaptic contact.
 Spontaneous and sound-evoked firing rates of SGNs and their compound action potential were reduced, indicating impaired transmission at ribbonless IHC-SGN synapses.
 The temporal precision of sound encoding was impaired and the recovery of SGN-firing from adaptation indicated slowed synaptic vesicle (SV) replenishment.
-Activation of Ca 2+ -channels was shifted to more depolarized potentials and exocytosis was reduced for weak depolarizations.
-Presynaptic Ca 2+ -signals showed a broader spread, compatible with the altered Ca 2+ -channel clustering observed by super-resolution immunofluorescence microscopy.
+Activation of Ca2+-channels was shifted to more depolarized potentials and exocytosis was reduced for weak depolarizations.
+Presynaptic Ca2+-signals showed a broader spread, compatible with the altered Ca2+-channel clustering observed by super-resolution immunofluorescence microscopy.
 We postulate that RIBEYE disruption is partially compensated by multi-AZ organization.
-The remaining synaptic deficit indicates ribbon function in SV-replenishment and Ca 2+ -channel regulation.
+The remaining synaptic deficit indicates ribbon function in SV-replenishment and Ca2+-channel regulation.

 ## Introduction